 The Paradox of Choice

 P: When I think of Google, I think of the book I read last year by renounced American psychologist Barry Schwartz.
-The ‘Paradox of Choice’ talks about how less is more and how paradoxically the more options we have leave us unhappy even anxious.
+The ‘Paradox of Choice’ talks about how less is more and how paradoxically the more options we have left makes us unhappy sometimes even anxious.

 As Barry mentioned in the book, “The more choice one has the more confused we are.”
 The good news is that Google could be the boon or bane to your existence.
 And it all depends on you!

 N: While I do agree with Payal on how these unlimited choices confuse us, I still think most of us don’t go beyond the first page of a google search and there are always hundreds of pages for any given search.
 So, while Google gives some options, I think what I do use google most for is simply to search for answers, like reviews about a movie, a book, a building or for translation, or maps.

 N: When you pause to think about it, when was the last time you tried to byheart something, to remember something in your brain?
 I have become so dependent on google that I don’t even bother remembering the result I google for the next time.
 Because the answer is always at my fingertips, isn’t it?

 I don’t know how to get to my friend’s house, I use google maps and it leads me step by step, from which turn to take to which road has the least traffic.

 I don’t know what to gift my cousin one-year-old boy for her birthday, I Google things to gift for a one-year-old boy and options line up in front of me like never before.
 I don’t know what a particular fruit is called in English but I know it in my mother tongue, I use Google translate and there you go, I am the master of all languages.